DetailCLIP: Injecting Image Details into CLIP's Feature Space: Ablation Study

 \section{Ablation Study}

-We conduct ablation analysis on our framework, data sources, and retrieval methods to further showcase the effectiveness of the method proposed in the paper and its components.
-In all ablation experiments, we use CLIP-ViT-B/32 as the default feature extractor.
+We analyze our framework, data, and retrieval methods to further showcase the effectiveness of the method proposed in the paper and its components.
+In all experiments from this section, we use CLIP-ViT-B/32 as the default feature extractor if not mentioned specifically.